Brown v. Board of Education: Legal criticism and praise

-William Rehnquist wrote a memo titled "A Random Thought on the Segregation Cases" when he was a law clerk for Justice Robert H. Jackson in 1952, during early deliberations that led to the Brown v.
+Future Supreme Court Chief Justice William Rehnquist wrote a memo titled "A Random Thought on the Segregation Cases" when he was a law clerk for Justice Robert H. Jackson in 1952, during early deliberations that led to the Brown v.
 Board of Education decision.
 In his memo, Rehnquist argued: "I realize that it is an unpopular and unhumanitarian position, for which I have been excoriated by 'liberal' colleagues but I think Plessy v.
 Ferguson was right and should be reaffirmed."
 Rehnquist continued, "To the argument ... that a majority may not deprive a minority of its constitutional right, the answer must be made that while this is sound in theory, in the long run it is the majority who will determine what the constitutional rights of the minorities are."
-Rehnquist also argued for Plessy with other law clerks.
+Rehnquist also argued in favor of Plessy with other law clerks.

-However, during his 1971 confirmation hearings, Rehnquist said, "I believe that the memorandum was prepared by me as a statement of Justice Jackson's tentative views for his own use."
-Jackson had initially planned to join a dissent in Brown.
+However, during his 1971 confirmation hearings to join the Supreme Court, Rehnquist said, "I believe that the memorandum was prepared by me as a statement of Justice Jackson's tentative views for his own use."
+Jackson had initially planned to issue a dissent in Brown.
 Later, at his 1986 hearings for the slot of Chief Justice, Rehnquist put further distance between himself and the 1952 memo: "The bald statement that Plessy was right and should be reaffirmed, was not an accurate reflection of my own views at the time."
 In any event, while serving on the Supreme Court, Rehnquist made no effort to reverse or undermine the Brown decision, and frequently relied upon it as precedent.

-Chief Justice Warren's reasoning was broadly criticized by contemporary legal academics with Judge Learned Hand decrying that the Supreme Court had "assumed the role of a third legislative chamber" and Herbert Wechsler finding Brown impossible to justify based on neutral principles.
+Chief Justice Warren's reasoning was broadly criticized by contemporary legal academics.
+Judge Learned Hand decried that the Supreme Court had "assumed the role of a third legislative chamber" and Herbert Wechsler found Brown impossible to justify based on neutral principles.

 Some aspects of the Brown decision are still debated.
 Notably, Supreme Court Justice Clarence Thomas, himself an African American, wrote in Missouri v.
 Jenkins (1995) that at the very least, Brown I has been misunderstood by the courts.

 Brown I did not say that "racially isolated" schools were inherently inferior; the harm that it identified was tied purely to de jure segregation, not de facto segregation.
 Indeed, Brown I itself did not need to rely upon any psychological or social-science research in order to announce the simple, yet fundamental truth that the Government cannot discriminate among its citizens on the basis of race. ...